 Best Time to Visit Fes

 Fes has a reasonably temperate year-round climate but you’ll find that summer can be incredibly hot.
 June through September see average temperatures ranging from 82°F – 95°F. Spring and fall are the most pleasant seasons to visit Fes with temperatures in the mid-70°s.
-Clear skies and sunshine will allow you to take advantage of your hotel pool and sit outside at one of the many terrace cafes.
+Clear skies and sunshine will allow you to take advantage of your hotel pool.
+You can sit outside at one of the many terrace cafes.

 The winter months of November through March are the coldest of the year with average temperatures in the 50°s.
 February sees the most rain so either avoid visiting during that time or bring an umbrella.